-- It is recognised by Goldwyn School that the use of technology presents particular challenges and risks to children and adults both inside and outside of school. - Goldwyn School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping children safe in education' 2016. - Goldwyn School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
+- It is recognised by Goldwyn School that the use of technology presents particular challenges and risks to children and adults both inside and outside of school. - Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and any deputy DSLs as appropriate, for example when developing curriculum approaches or making technical decisions.
+However the DSL is acknowledged as having overall responsibility for online safeguarding within the school. - Goldwyn School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping children safe in education' 2016. - Goldwyn School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2016 has appropriate policies in place that are shared and understood by all members of the school community.
+Further information reading the specific approaches relating to this can be found in the schools e-Safety Policy, Acceptable Use Policy and Image Use Policy which can be found in the accessible IT folder (Info for staff). - Goldwyn School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
 Website filtering and screening is covered by Lightspeed Systems and is used in all Goldwyn sites.
 The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding - Goldwyn School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our role.
-Children and adults

-- may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology.
+Children and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology.
 This is covered in more depth within the school e-safety policy which can be found in the accessible IT folder (Info for staff) - Goldwyn School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online. - Detailed information about the schools response to online safety can be found in the school's e-safety policy and Acceptable Use policy which can be found in the accessible IT folder (Info for staff)

-22. The use of school premises by other organisations
+22. The Use of School Premises by Other Organisations

-- Where services or activities are provided separately by another body using the school premises, the Executive Principal, Vice-Principal, Head of School and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers. - If this is assurance is not achieved then an application to use premises will be refused.
+- Where services or activities are provided separately by another body using the school premises, the Principal, Head of Centre and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers. - If this is assurance is not achieved then an application to use premises will be refused.